ouspg/CloudAndNetworkSecurity/6. Digital Forensics/README.md

 ## Bonus task: Data recovery & steganography

-The story continues with Mallory from the task 1.
+The story continues with Mallory from task 1.

 ### A) Data hiding & password recovery (0.5p)